lausdahl/intocps-ui/README.md

 4. To run it: `npm start`

-Editor
+Development
 ---
-[Visual Studio Code](https://code.visualstudio.com/) is a good choice.
+For an editor, [Visual Studio Code](https://code.visualstudio.com/) is a good choice.
 It's cross-platform and is actually built on top of Electron.
 That said, you can use whatever you want.

+When developing, `gulp watch` is a useful command.
+It will automatically detect when you save a file and run the corresponding build task so you only have to refresh the app when developing.

+If new dependencies have been introduced, you will have to rerun `npm install` (for changes to `package.json`) or `gulp init` (for changes to `typings.json` or `bower.json`).

 About
 ---